Deconstructing the Properties of Solar Super Active Region 13664 in the Context of the Historic Geomagnetic Storm of 2024 May 10-11: Description of magnetic parameters

 where $N$ is the number of data points in the time series and \( T = t_N - t_1 \) is the transit time of AR between \(-60^\circ\) and \(+60^\circ\) latitude.
 The reason behind choosing time averaged mean over the arithmetic mean is the presence of irregularity in the data-sampling due to occasional gaps in SHARP data.
 The physical properties which are not readily available as SHARP keywords and have been manually calculated using SHARP images are distinctly marked with an asterisk (*) in Table \ref{tab:Table 1}.
 The formulae for calculating these parameters -- TOTTWIST, MEANTWIST, TOTUSTWIST and MEANUSTWIST -- are as follows,

 where \(\mathrm{N_{pix}}\) and \(\mathrm{dA}\) are the total number of active pixels on which the parameters have been calculated and the physical area corresponding to one pixel in the CEA projected SHARP image respectively.
 For the mean and net parameters, only the magnitude of the parameters is considered while comparing all the ARs.
 Figure \ref{fig:Figure A1} represents the percentile rankings of different physical properties of AR 13697 (AR 13664 during second transit).
 There is visibly clear dip in the ranking of different physical properties such that none of the properties rank at 100.00 percentile.
-For a reference Figure \ref{fig:Figure A2} shows similar rankings for the largest active region of solar cycle 23 i.e., AR 12192.
+For comparison Figure \ref{fig:Figure A2} shows similar rankings for the largest active region of solar cycle 23 i.e., AR 12192.
+Additionally, similar to Figure \ref{fig:Figure 5}, we depict temporal evolution of top five flare relevant physical properties for AR 12192 in Figure \ref{fig:Figure A3}.